Skip to main content

 Rebecca’s nutrition career has spanned many years of both inpatient and outpatient care, and before joining the Culina Health team, she worked at a Level 1 trauma center, teaching hospital and most recently a large cancer institute.
 She has a speciality degree in oncology and enjoys supporting this population through some of their hardest moments.
 Rebecca feels that food can be our medicine for many ailments but also be enjoyable at the same time!

-Get To Know Rebecca
+Get to Know Rebecca

 Favorite cultural dish or comfort food: My ultimate comfort food is homemade matzah ball soup